-Chamber music is written for small ensembles and is said to be the “music of friends.”
-Chamber music spans many eras, genres and forms.
+Chamber music is said to be the “music of friends.”
+It spans eras, genres, instrumentation and styles.
 It requires the development of both musical and social skills, as each instrument has its own part that gives voice to a musical conversation.
-In chamber music, students learn to communicate and develop close relationships through music, to give expression to a vast, wide-ranging repertoire, and to make music for the enjoyment of the musician, ensemble and audience.
+Students learn to communicate and develop close relationships by working on shared goals through music.
+Finally, students grow by learning and experiencing a vast, wide-ranging repertoire, and to make music for the enjoyment of the musician, ensemble and audience.

 Rehearsals: Saturdays 3:30 – 4:30 PM & 4:30 – 5:30 PM